 Sunspots are one of the most common signs of aging, but there are plenty of ways to combat them with the right ingredients.
 Hyperpigmentation is the darkening of the skin due to an overaccumulation or uneven distribution of melanin, resulting in spotting on the skin.
 This can be caused by sun exposure, hormones, medication, skin trauma and even acne.
 To address dark spots, use products that inhibit melanin formation and exfoliate to brighten and target existing pigmented areas.
-One ingredient we love for brightening is Kojic Acid.
+One hyperpigmentation skincare ingredient we love is Kojic Acid, because of its ability to brighten the complexion in a gentle way.

 What is Kojic Acid and how does it work?